Robohuskie2574/Robohuskie2574.github.io/_pages/Team.md

 # Intrested in Joining?

 ONLY SAVHS students may join.
 If you are in the middle school, wait until you get to high school.
 If you don't go to this school, Why did you think you could join?

-## Meeting Times
+## Schedule

-You don't have to come to all meetings.
-Even coming to a few a month is fine.
 We meet on Tuesdays and Thursdays after school in room 100.
+We also have competitions

+## Robo Benefits
-Feel free to show up.
-We have snacks.
+* We have snacks™.
+* Flexible Schedule.
+You can come for the entire meeting every meeting, or a few times a month.
+* No Experience needed
+* Lettering Hours
+* Fun Competitions (Also an excuse to skip school)
+* Small Team
+* We DON'T Just need programmers.
+We need people to design and build the robot, find sponsors, take and post photos, and find new team members.

+## Things we do
+* Design the robot
+* Build the robot
+* Program the robot
+* Media team (takes photos, posts them online, website)
+* Find Sponsors
+* FInd New Members
+* And More